Why Digital Transformation Matters

 Over the decades, maintaining a competitive edge across asset-intensive industries required companies to adopt powerful efficiency tools and methodologies like Lean Six-Sigma and Total Quality Management.
 However, with the advancements in digital technologies and big data, many industry leaders are turning to ways to accelerate automation and data exchange to make better decisions.

-The “data silos” of condition monitoring data (e.g. vibration, ultrasound) and process data (e.g. flow, pressure, temperature) can be combined to obtain better detectability of hard to detect failure modes, which leads to earlier and better alarming.
+The “data silos” of condition monitoring data (e.g., vibration analysis, ultrasound analysis) and process data (e.g., flow, pressure, temperature) can be combined to obtain better detectability of hard-to-uncover failure modes, which leads to earlier and better alarming.
 By embracing “the future of predictive maintenance” it’s possible to better support the decision-making process and predict previously unpredictable failures.